 How secure is my account and content?

-How are you able to sustain this library?
+How do you sustain this website and library?

 Are you a non-profit or for-profit organization?

 We are a socially-conscious for-profit entity setting a new model for leveraging the collective efforts of government, non-profits and businesses to make a significant positive impact on humanity.
 To that end, we develop story collection programs, used by the individual entities, to record, archive and share stories that are relevant to their constituents.
-These programs are promoted under one banner, the Living Legacy Project, whose mission it is to save the greatest body of wisdom in history before it is lost forever.
+These programs are promoted under the banner of the Living Legacy Project, whose mission it is to save the greatest body of wisdom in history before it is lost.

-When I eventually pass away, how do my heirs continue to view or access my stories?
+How do my heirs continue to view or access my stories after I'm gone?

 We encourage our members to get their "digital affairs" in order.
 To that end, you should make sure that your trusted successors have the login email and password to access to your account.
 This information should also be placed in your living will or estate plan.

-If I need help with my legacy who do I contact?
+If I need help building my legacy, who do I contact?

 Legacy Stories offers several ways to get help including Live Chat, support tickets or phone support at 888-405-9840.
-For legacy services such as photo scanning, genealogical research, memoir writing, photo organizing, recording oral history, etc., you have access to our global network of Concierge Service Providers.
-Simply search the Provider Directory or call us and we'll guide you in the right direction.
+For legacy services outside our website such as photo scanning, genealogical research, memoir writing, photo organizing, recording oral history, etc., you have access to our global network of Concierge Service Providers.
+Simply search the Legacy Concierge Directory or call us and we'll guide you in the right direction.

 Who owns the stories I publish in Legacy Stories?